charlanalves/origin/README.md

 # Reasons why to choose Module pattern and config file app/rules.js for calculating risk scores and decide what insurance plan eligible for each lines of insurance.

-Modular code.
+1 - Modular code.Install Docker Engine on your machine.

-Reusability of the code.
+2 - Reusability of the code.

-Neat and clean- ease for developer and debugger.
+3 - Neat and clean- ease for developer and debugger.

-# License
-    Feel free to use, copy, modify, merge, publish, distribute. it's under MIT license.
-# origin